riddhi729/meta-ad-performance-dashboard/README.md

 ## 🚀 Project Overview

-This project focuses on analyzing Meta advertising data to evaluate campaign effectiveness across platforms.
+This project provides actionable insights into campaign performance and user behavior.
+It simulates a real-world marketing analytics scenario to evaluate how ads perform across platforms and helps in optimizing engagement and conversion strategies.

 The dashboard provides a clear and interactive view of key performance metrics, helping identify trends, optimize campaigns, and improve overall ROI.